 We hold the exclusive global license for the novel norovirus-malaria combination vaccine from Cincinnati Children's Hospital Medical Center, or CHMC, CHMC researchers engineered the norovirus major structural protein VP1 such that the N-terminal shell (S) and C-terminal protruding (P) domains of VPI could be expressed as separate S{60} and P{24} virus-like particles (VLPs).
-Unlike norovirus VLPs composed of the intact VP1 protein or the unmodified S{60} fragment, our S{60} and P{24} VLPs can be expressed in E. coli.
+Unlike norovirus VLPs composed of the intact VP1 protein or the unmodified S{60} fragment, our S{60} and P{24} VLPs can be expressed in E. Coli.
 The researchers, Xi Jason Jiang, Ph.D., and Ming Tan, Ph.D., demonstrated that S{60} VLPs could be used to present foreign antigens on the surface of the S{60} VLP.
-Further, it has also demonstrated that foreign antigens could also be expressed on the surface of the P{24} VLP. (see E Sev Norovirus (NoV) S&P Nanoparticle Versatile Vaccine Platform on pages 84 through 91).
-The proposed norovirus-malaria vaccine, P-CS(TSR is based on the P{24} VLP technology.
-Our vaccine production is based on an E.E so E is E so E and E so E through 91).
+Further, it has also demonstrated that foreign antigens could also be expressed on the surface of the P{24} VLP. (see E Norovirus (NoV) E Nanoparticle Versatile Vaccine Platform on pages 84 through 89).
+The proposed norovirus-malaria vaccine, E P-CS(TSR is based on the E VLP technology.
+Our vaccine production is based on an E E coli expression platform.